trexjacket/trexjacket/docs_src/tutorials/chat-extension/5-add-data-grid.rst

-How to add a data grid to the view chatter
+Chapter 5: Adding a data grid to view chatter
 ===============================================

 We have set up a Form and an event handler that will eventually view comments made for each mark, but we have no way of viewing the comments.
 This changes now.

-.. raw:: html

-    <h2>Chapter 5: Adding a data grid to view chatter</h2>

 Let’s start by going to our Anvil form and opening the toolbox.